 In accordance with s.
-NR 810.29, Wisconsin Administrative Code, the treated water is monitored for turbidity to confirm that the filtered eater is less than 0.1 NTU/0.3NTU.
+NR 810.29, Wisconsin Administrative Code, the treated surface water is monitored for turbidity to confirm the effectiveness of the Manitowoc Water filtration system.
 Turbidity is a measure of the cloudiness of water.
-We monitor for it because it is a good indicator of effectiveness of our filtration system.
-During the year, the highest entry point turbidity measurement was 0.06 NTU.
+During the year, the highest single, entry point turbidity measurement was 0.08 NTU.